 SEPTEMBER 2019: As we begin our new fiscal year, we are thrilled to announced that our outside rental income for fiscal year 2018-19 EXCEEDED our own rent due for that period.
 Having our outside rentals cover our own rent, while still being able to use the hall for all of our own needs, has been a big boon to our budget!

-How to Get NO Feedback from Elise: Vlog 46 – STATEMENT OF FACT
+How to Get NO Feedback from Elise: Vlog 49 – SPOTLIGHT ON CATHY ELLIOTT

-The 46th post in the video blog from NMI Artistic Director Elise Dewsberry - How to Get NO Feedback from Elise.
-What is a ‘statement of fact’, and why should you NOT use it either in an outline or in dialogue?
+The 49th post in the video blog from NMI Artistic Director Elise Dewsberry - How to Get NO Feedback from Elise.
+A spotlight on the talents of composer/lyricist/performer Cathy Elliott featuring her song ‘Wonderful’.

-To see more fom this series, subscribe to the vlog at http://nmi.org/nmi-resources/elises-video-blog/
+To see more from this series, subscribe to the vlog at http://nmi.org/nmi-resources/elises-video-blog/

 The trajectory of my life changed paths when I embarked on my writing journey with NMI.
 It was no coincidence that I saw a show that made me want to write (better than the show I saw;) and called Patricia Zehentmayr who informed me that the new CORE session had JUST started.
 She urged me to call Elise.
 I did.
 And it happened to be kismet that a book writer had JUST dropped out and they were one short.
 And the rest is history.
 I’m thoroughly enjoying this new addition to my hyphenate.